Drinking Water Program

-- The Safe Drinking Water State Revolving Fund (SDWSRF) Unit implements the SDWSRF Program, including funding from the federal American Recovery and Reinvestment Act of 2009 (ARRA), and administers portions of voter-approved funding initiatives from March 2000 (Proposition 13), November 2002 (Proposition 50), and November 2006 (Proposition 84).
+- The SDWSRF Unit implements the SDWSRF Program, including funding from the federal American Recovery and Reinvestment Act of 2009 (ARRA), and administers portions of voter-approved funding initiatives from March 2000 (Proposition 13), November 2002 (Proposition 50), and November 2006 (Proposition 84).

 - The Environmental Review Unit (ERU) is responsible for complying with the California Environmental Quality Act (CEQA) when a water supply permit is issued or a drinking water project is funded.

 - The Technical Support Unit provides technical and TMF capacity development assistance, and administers the local primacy delegation program for small water systems.

 Monitoring and Evaluation Unit

 - MEU collects analytical results from laboratories, compiles, evaluates, and reports drinking water quality data from laboratories that monitor drinking water for public water systems.

 - MEU disseminates data to FOB and other staff, preparing reports on findings and evaluations, and meets the US EPA's data reporting requirements under primacy.